montra3/Manual-Software-Tester-Portfolio/README.md

 <li>
   <span style>
-    <a href="https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/">The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert - in progress...</a>
+    <a href="https://www.udemy.com/course/the-ultimate-mysql-bootcamp-go-from-sql-beginner-to-expert/">The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert</a> - in progress...
       </span></li> <br/>

 <li>